jparneodo/node-training/packages/training-05-build/README.md

 # Learn about auditing nodejs modules
 npm audit
 # Try to fix vulnerabilities performing commands below one by one and look at the results
+# Copy the package-lock.json to package-lock.before.json
 # npm audit fix
 # npm audit fix --force
+# Verify your code
 # npm test
+# Compare package-lock.json to package-lock.before.json
 ```

 TRAINING Write a clean sample in `exe-05-04-mocha-chai`.